Last updated: May 2026

 Transparent paid shipping works well if you compete on speed and reliability instead.
 Show delivery windows that are accurate, not aspirational.
 Charge $6–10 for standard shipping and make express a paid upgrade.
 The key is removing surprise by showing full landed cost including duties before checkout.

 The US separately removed de minimis for parcels from China in August 2025.
+Brands that haven't already adapted should review the cross-border duty strategies for DTC brands to understand the options.

 These changes hit your ability to subsidize shipping in three ways:

 When you rebuild your shipping promise, factor these costs into your threshold calculation.
-If €3 plus duty makes EU orders under $100 unprofitable, either raise your EU threshold or add transparent shipping fees for that market.
+If duty plus a processing fee makes EU orders under $100 unprofitable, either raise your EU threshold or add transparent shipping fees for that market.
+Brands that build a tariff-resilient Ecommerce supply chain have more room to absorb these shifts without passing them straight to the customer.

 You can negotiate carrier rates forever.
 You will still feel squeezed if your fulfillment model forces you to pay duties and freight months before products sell.